Saurabht2chetu/Saurabht2chetu/README.md

 # What are Props in React?
 Props is the shorthand for Properties in React.
 They are read-only components which must be kept pure i.e. immutable.
 They are always passed down from the parent to the child components throughout the application.
 A child component can never send a prop back to the parent component.
 This help in maintaining the unidirectional data flow and are generally used to render the dynamically generated data.

-# What is Virtual DOM and How it
+# What is Virtual DOM and How it used?